superbit-collaboration/superbit-metacal/README.md

 Step 3:  Build a specific run environment with a given configuration file (`.yaml` or `.yml`)

 The current recommended config file is `sbmcal_py12.yaml`.
 If there are any problems with package conflicts in this environment, another config option is `env.yaml`.
 This is a simple environment with few dependencies, so working through the pipeline in this environment will yield errors regarding missing packages.
 Simply `conda install -c conda-forge *package*` the package in question.
 This will install the latest version of packages that may be out of date in `sbmcal_py12.yaml`.

+If you are running into issues with conda, you can also look at `Install.md` which takes you through installing the necessary packages with `pip`.
+This is also a good option.
+You can create an environment without a configuration file, and follow the steps in `Install.md`.

 Create env from yaml: